-Fortunately for us, newer tools have emerged to help us meet this challenge.
+Fortunately for us, a new crop of tools have emerged to help us rise to this challenge.
 While one might argue that these tools suffer from the selfsame problem they assist us in solving — viz, the tools themselves are every bit as nascent and emergent as the infrastructural paradigms they help us gain visibility into — strong community interest, community driven development and an open governance model do a lot to promote the sustainability and development of these tools.

-In addition to a surge in open source tooling, SaaS tooling modeled along the lines of Google, Twitter, and Facebook’s internal tools have emerged to address the real need felt by the the early adopters of cloud native paradigms.
-Given how far both categories of tools have evolved in recent years, we now have an embarrassment of riches of tooling to choose from.
+In addition to a surge in open source tooling, commercial tooling modeled along the lines of Google, Facebook and Twitter’s internal tools have emerged to address the real need felt by the the early adopters of cloud native paradigms.
+Given how far both categories of tools have evolved in recent years, we now have a veritable smorgasbord of choices.

 Decision Making in the Time of Cloud Native

-A plethora of tools at our disposal to adopt or buy, however, presents a different problem — one of decision making.
+A plethora of tools at our disposal to adopt or buy, however, presents an entirely different problem — one of decision making.

 How do we choose the best tool for our needs?
-How do we even tell the difference between these tools when several of these more or less do the same thing?
-We might’ve heard that monitoring is dead and “Observability” is all the rage now.
-Does that mean we stop monitoring?
-We hear a lot about the “three pillars of observability”, but what even is Observability and why should we care?
+How do we even begin to tell the difference between these tools when several of these tools more or less do the same thing?
+We might’ve heard that monitoring is dead and observability is all the rage now.
+Does that mean we stop “monitoring”?
+We hear a lot about the “three pillars of observability”, but what even is observability and why should we care?
 What really is the difference between logs and metrics, except where we send them to?
 We might’ve heard a lot of tracing — but how useful can tracing really be if it’s only just a log with some context?
 Is a metric just a log or trace that occurs too frequently for a backend system to store?
 Do we really need all three of them?

 I’ve said this before in one of my posts, but it bears reiterating.
 It’s tempting, especially when enamored by a new piece of technology that promises the moon, to retrofit our problem space with the solution space of said technology, however minimal the intersection.
 Before buying or building a tool, it becomes important to evaluate the maximum utility it can provide for the unique set of engineering challenges specific teams face.
-In order to be able to make better technological choices — especially when it comes down to choosing something as critical as a monitoring stack — it becomes absolutely necessary for us to first fully understand:
+In particular when it comes down to choosing something as critical as a monitoring stack, in order to be able to make better technological choices, it becomes absolutely necessary for us to first fully understand: